CYX22222003/ProjectKorolev/README.md

 #### Libraries:
 - **React Router**: For client-side routing.
-- **Axios**: For making HTTP requests to the Flask backend.
 - **Material-UI** or other UI libraries: For consistent and responsive UI components.
-- **Redux or Context API**: For state management, especially for user authentication and session data.

 ### Backend (Flask)